zitadel/zitadel/SECURITY.md

 ## Reporting a vulnerability

-To file a incident, please disclose by email to security@caos.ch with the security details.
+To file an incident, please disclose it by e-mail to security@caos.ch including the  details of the vulnerability.

 At the moment GPG encryption is no yet supported, however you may sign your message at will.

 ### When should I report a vulnerability

-* You think you discovered a ...
+* You think you discovered a
-  * ... potential security vulnerability in zitadel
+  * potential security vulnerability in `ZITADEL`
-  * ... vulnerability in another project that zitadel bases on
+  * vulnerability in another project that `ZITADEL` is based on
 * For projects with their own vulnerability reporting and disclosure process, please report it directly there

 ### When should I NOT report a vulnerability